NEW articles daily! Subscribe below to receive daily updates with our new articles!

 Me giving good ideas, my shop teacher in High School might be surprised at that.

-Bill S; Filed cinder block, and in 1999 you could not find aluminium framing or drywall so I have solid walls that wish I didn’t.
+Filed cinder block, and in 1999 you could not find aluminium framing or drywall so I have solid walls that wish I didn’t.
 If you had a rebar cutter and bender it would rust before anyone would us it.
 The workers have their own way of doing everything, if they are doing a good job, I don’t interfere.
 Power tools (Good Brands) are a bit higher in price here.
 I recommend that all power tools be sold in the states and 220 repurchased here or a speed run to Singapore or Hong Kong.
-All major brands are here.… Read more »
+All major brands are here.
+Check on your power tool chargers and see if they are duel voltage, as some are.

 Paul,